EXPLAINER: Why Olympic beach volleyball players wear bikinis | WTOP

-TOKYO (AP) — No, members of women’s teams are not required to wear bikinis when they play beach volleyball at the Olympics.
+TOKYO (AP) — No, women are not required to wear bikinis to play beach volleyball at the Olympics.

 Yes, TV cameras do tend to linger on their glutes when they hold their hands behind their backs to pass signals to each other.
-And no, that’s not a problem for the players who believe that those who see the sport will stay.
+And no, that’s not a problem for the players who believe that those who see the sport will remain fans.

 “I have always felt like when you get somebody drawn in, however you get them into beach volleyball, they fall in love with the sport,” said American April Ross, a three-time Olympian.
 “So, hopefully that happens also.”